How To Start A Nonprofit In Iowa

 Free PDF Download

-Iowa nonprofit Articles of Incorporation requirements.
-When you’re done creating your document, submit it to the state.
+Iowa Nonprofit Articles of Incorporation requirements.
+When you're done creating your document, submit it to your state.

 Our free account and tools will walk you through starting and maintaining an Iowa nonprofit.
 All for free.

-Not exactly.
-Iowa doesn’t provide a paper form that you can print and fill out, so you won’t find one just floating around online, but there is an online form available when you sign up for a Fast Track Filing account at the Iowa Secretary of State’s website.
+To incorporate an Iowa nonprofit, you must complete and file nonprofit articles of incorporation with the Iowa Secretary of State.
+However, Iowa doesn’t provide a paper form that you can print and fill out.
+There is only an online form available when you sign up for a Fast Track Filing account at the Iowa Secretary of State’s website.
 Nonprofits that wish to submit their articles in person or by mail will need to prepare their own document based on the state’s requirements.
+We have provided an overview of those requirements below.

 Your nonprofit’s name doesn’t need to have a corporate ending like “Corp.” or “Inc.,” but it should be distinguishable from the names of other organizations on record with the Iowa Secretary of State, and the name shouldn’t imply a purpose other than those allowed by Iowa state law or indicated by your nonprofit’s Articles of Incorporation.
 You can run a preliminary name search at the Secretary of State’s website to find out if your nonprofit’s name is available.